-There is a single switch on the front passenger's door trim panel which operates the passenger door window and locks and unlocks all doors.
-The switch will operate only when the ignition switch is in the ON/RUN or ACC position and during power accessory delay.
+There is a single switch on the front passenger's door trim panel which operates the passenger door window and a set of switches that lock and unlock all doors.
+The switches will operate only when the ignition switch is in the ON/RUN or ACC position and during power accessory delay.